wdporter/i-am-that-vuepress/69-transiency-is-proof-of-unreality/readme.md

 **Q:**&ensp;What is the cause of the urge to roam about?

 **M:**&ensp;There is no cause.
 You merely dream that you roam about.
 In a few years your stay in India will appear as a dream to you.
 You will dream some other dream at that time.
 Do realise that it is not you who moves from dream to dream, but the dreams flow before you and you are the immutable witness.
-No happening affects your real being — this is the absolute truth.
+No happening affects your real beïng — this is the absolute truth.

 **Q:**&ensp;Cannot I move about physically and keep steady inwardly?

 **M:**&ensp;You can, but what purpose does it serve?
 If you are earnest, you will find that in the end you will get fed up with roaming and regret the waste of energy and time.
 To find your self you need not take a single step.

-**Q:**&ensp;Is there any difference between the experience of the Self (<span data-tippy-content="The Supreme Self, the individual soul. <em>Atman</em> is beyond all the three <em>gunas</em> of <em>prakriti</em>.
+**Q:**&ensp;Is there any difference between the experiënce of the Self (<span data-tippy-content="The Supreme Self, the individual soul. <em>Atman</em> is beyond all the three <em>gunas</em> of <em>prakriti</em>.
 It is not the <em>atman</em> that acts but only the <em>prakriti</em>.">atman) and of the Absolute (<span data-tippy-content="The Absolute, the Ultimate Reality, whose characteristics are absolute existence (<em>sat</em>), absolute consciousness (<em>chit</em>) and absolute bliss (<em>ananda</em>).
 According to Shankaracharya, <em>Brahman</em>, the Absolute has five different phases: <em>Hiranyagarbha</em>, the Cosmic Self; <em>Ishvara</em>, the personal god in the form of an avatar; <em>jiva</em>, the individual soul; <em>prakriti</em>, the perishable nature and <em>shakti</em>, the creätive power.">Brahman</span>)?

-**M:**&ensp;There can be no experience of the Absolute, as it is beyond all experience.
-On the other hand, the self is the experiencing factor in every experience and thus, in a way, validates the multiplicity of experiences.
+**M:**&ensp;There can be no experiënce of the Absolute, as it is beyond all experiënce.
+On the other hand, the self is the experiëncing factor in every experiënce and thus, in a way, validates the multiplicity of experiënces.
 The world may be full of things of great value, but if there is nobody to buy them, they have no price.
-The Absolute contains everything experienceable, but without the experiencer they are as nothing.
-That which makes the experience possible is the Absolute.
+The Absolute contains everything experiënceable, but without the experiëncer they are as nothing.
+That which makes the experiënce possible is the Absolute.
 That which makes it actual is the Self.

-**Q:**&ensp;Don’t we reach the Absolute through a gradation of experiences?
+**Q:**&ensp;Don’t we reach the Absolute through a gradation of experiënces?
 Beginning with the grossest, we end with the most sublime.

-**M:**&ensp;There can be no experience without desire for it.
+**M:**&ensp;There can be no experiënce without desire for it.
 There can be gradation between desires, but between the most sublime desire and the freedom from all desire there is an abyss which must be crossed.
 The unreal may look real, but it is transient.
 The real is not afraid of time.

 **Q:**&ensp;Is not the unreal the expression of the real?